-present 32% of the time and no snowfall occurred, leading to a smaller total precipitation occurrence frequency than during cold temperature advection.
-However, precipitation during warm temperature advection was more intense with a median value of 0.31 mm h-1.
-Surface precipitation in ERA-Interim (Fig. 5b,d) and COSMO{iso} (not shown) shows larger median values for cold and warm advection, but qualitatively agrees with the observed rainfall intensities with typically heavier precipitation during warm than cold temperature advection.
-The reasons for the mismatch between the observed and modeled precipitation amounts include (i) limitations of the microphysical scheme used in numerical weather models, specifically for mixed-phase clouds, (ii) uncertainties in the micro-rain radar derived precipitation amounts, and (iii) discrepancies between point measurements (as provided by the radar) and the model's grid-averages.
+As indicated by the ERA-Interim climatology (Fig. 5b, d), precipitation characteristics differ between cold and warm temperature advection.
+The precipitation rates along the ACE track (derived from MRR measurements) show that during cold temperature advection rainfall (> 0 mm h^{-1}) occurred during 25 % and snowfall during 14 % of the time.
+The median value of the rainfall rate was 0.16 mm h^{-1} and for the snowfall rate 0.04 mm h-1.
+During warm temperature advection, rainfall was present 32% of the time and no snowfall occurred, leading to a smaller total precipitation occurrence frequency than during cold temperature advection.
+However, precipitation during warm temperature advection was more intense, with a median value of 0.31 mm h-1.
+Surface precipitation in ERA-Interim (Fig. 5b, d) and COSMO{iso} (not shown) shows larger median values for cold and warm advection but qualitatively agrees with the observed rainfall intensities with typically heavier precipitation during warm than cold temperature advection.
+The reasons for the mismatch between the observed and modelled precipitation amounts include (i) limitations of the microphysical scheme used in numerical weather models, specifically for mixed-phase clouds; (ii) uncertainties in the micro-rain-radar-derived precipitation amounts; and (iii) discrepancies between point measurements (as provided by the radar) and the model's grid averages.
 Nevertheless, overall we assume that the simulated precipitation statistics are fairly realistic.
-Even though precipitation during cold temperature advection is less intense, it occurs more often resulting in a larger input of precipitation into the ocean.
-The larger precipitation totals during cold compared to warm temperature advection events is mainly due to the difference in the average geographical extent of the two advection regimes.
-Cold temperature advection generally occurs over much larger areas than warm temperature advection along the ship track, ing cold temperature advection, warm temperature advection and zonal flow (Sect.
+Even though precipitation during cold temperature advection is less intense, it occurs more often, resulting in a larger input of precipitation into the ocean.
+The larger precipitation totals during cold compared to warm temperature advection events are mainly due to the difference in the average geographical extent of the two advection regimes.
+Cold temperature advection generally occurs over much larger areas than warm temperature advection, which is usually confined to the warm sectors of extratropical cyclones, which leads to shorter sections of warm temperature advection along the ship track, respectively (black dots in Fig. 5b).

+Overall, the observed environmental conditions during ACE are in agreement with the climatological composite analysis of cold and warm temperature advection based on ERA-Interim.
+In the next sections, we will discuss the isotopic signature during cold temperature advection, warm temperature advection, and zonal flow (Sect.
 4.2) and the processes shaping the differing isotopic signature of MBL water vapour during cold and warm temperature advection (Sect.
 4.3).

-395 respectively (black dots in Fig. 5b).

-Overall, the observed environmental conditions during ACE are in agreement with the climatological composite analysis of cold and warm temperature advection based on ERA-Interim.
-In the next Sections, we will discuss the isotopic signature dura) ACE observations

-400 4.2 Observed and simulated SWI composition during the different advection regimes
+4.2 Observed and simulated SWI composition during the different advection regimes